 And they don’t just sit and drink without having any will to know what the actual heck they are drinking.
 As a coffee lover, I do believe you have your personal preference in flavor and taste.
 So do I, to be honest, and I can’t help to admire the beauty of Brazilian coffee.

-Anyway, let's get to the business.
-In this article, we will talk about how do coffees around the world differ in taste?
+Anyway, let’s get to the business.
+In this article, we will talk about how coffees around the world differ in taste.